 A hydrostatic tractor is one that uses a hydraulic drive propulsion system in place of a standard clutch and geared transmission.
 The hydrostatic transmission uses hydraulic fluid forced through a pump to drive the tractor.
 This fluid drive system is controlled by a foot pedal or a hand lever.
 The speed of the tractor is maintained by the amount of fluid the operator allows to flow through the system.

 The initial cost of the hydrostatic tractor is typically greater than that of a comparably equipped standard transmission tractor.
-Many hydrostatic tractor owners also experience higher maintenance costs due to the complex hydraulic drive system and its many filters and pumps.
-Hydrostatic tractor efficiency is also lower than that of a standard gear transmission with the hydro loss coming in the form of dissipated heat.
+Many owners also experience higher maintenance costs due to the complex hydraulic drive system and its many filters and pumps.
+The efficiency of these tractors is also lower than that of a standard gear transmission with the hydro loss coming in the form of dissipated heat.

 A benefit of the hydrostatic tractor lies in its ability to provide continually variable speeds without the need to clutch and shift gears.
 By simply moving the hand lever or pushing a foot pedal, the tractor's speed and torque can be adjusted on the fly.
 This allows the operator to vary the tractor's performance while not having to stop.
 By continuing to move forward or backward while adjusting to traction conditions, the tractor is less likely to become stuck.